Table of Contents

 - Automatic thread cutter: After spending hours working on a project, it will be nice not to have to bring the fabric out and cut the thread with a pair of scissors each time you reach the end of a stitch.

 - Stitch Styles: If you are going to be working on a specialized project, you need the right types of stitches to complete the project.
 Make sure that the machine you want to buy has the types of stitches you require for the completion of the project.

 - Presser foot knee-lift: A knee lift provides a way for you to lift and lower the presser foot with your knees.
 You won’t have to let go of the material to do this.

 There are three broad types of heavy duty sewing machines.
-These are; mechanical, mid-range electric, and computerized sewing machines.
+These are mechanical, mid-range electric, and computerized sewing machines.

 - Mechanical heavy duty sewing machine: If you are just starting out in sewing and want to learn just the basics of sewing, a mechanical machine might be right for you.
 But in general, this type of machine is more suitable for those with plenty of experience and know what they are doing.
 Mechanical machines provide very little help with your project.
-You’ll have to place fabrics precisely, manually adjust settings by turning knobs etc. Most modern mechanical machines are not good for sewing heavy duty fabrics.
+You’ll have to place fabrics precisely, manually adjust settings by turning knobs, etc. Most modern mechanical machines are not good for sewing heavy duty fabrics.

 If you have a bit more money and want to buy a very good heavy duty sewing machine with loads of features, then go through the list of machines below.
 These are outstanding sewing machines you’ll not regret buying.

 Conclusion: Heavy fabric projects require a heavy duty sewing machine.
-I’ve done my best to only list the best heavy duty machines capable of handling any projects you may have.
+I’ve done my best only to list the best heavy duty machines capable of handling any projects you may have.
 If you have any questions or suggestions, don’t hesitate to leave a comment below.